mpeterdev/near-social-sandpack-poc/README.md

   return <PokeActivity />;
   ```

-- actions not available in iFrame would be handled by sending messages back to Viewer code
+- actions not available in iFrame would be handled by sending messages back to Viewer code, but this could be abstracted away by a library
   e.g. opening a link in current tab
   ```ts
   // Widget code